sprynmr/sprynmr.github.io/_posts/2014-12-6-reactivecocoa-mvvm-introduction.md

 #### What is a subscriber?

-Simply put, a subscriber is the bit of code that is waiting for the signal to send along it's values so it can do something with them.
+Simply put, a subscriber is the bit of code that is waiting for the signal to send along its values so it can do something with them.
 (It can also act on the "complete" and "error" events too).

 Here is a simple subscriber, created by passing a block to the `subscribeNext` instance method on a signal.
 Here we are observing the current value of a property on an object via the signal created with the `RACObserve()` macro, and assigning it to an internal property.